Toss Across

 Toss Across is a game first introduced in 1969 by the now defunct Ideal Toy Company.
 The game was designed by Marvin Glass and Associates and created by Hank Kramer, Larry Reiner and Walter Moe, and is now distributed by Mattel.
-It is a game in which participants play tic-tac-toe by lobbing small beanbags at targets in an attempt to change the targets to their desired letter.
+It is a game where participants play tic-tac-toe by lobbing small beanbags at targets in an attempt to change the targets to their desired letter.
 As in traditional tic-tac-toe, the first player to get three of their letters in a row wins the game.
-There are other similar games to Toss Across known under different names, such as Tic Tac Throw.
+There are other similar games to Toss Across known under different names, like Tic Tac Throw.

 The targets are three-sided blocks situated on a frame such that the impact of the beanbags can turn the block, changing the letter.
 Each block has a blank side, an X, and an O. Modern boards are entirely plastic, less than a meter square.
 Six beanbags are included with the game.